-National Bonds, the Sharia-compliant savings and investment company owned by the Investment Corporation of Dubai, unveiled a Golden Pension scheme on Tuesday to help private-sector foreign employees invest their end-of-service benefits.
+National Bonds, the Sharia-compliant savings and investment company owned by the Investment Corporation of Dubai, offers a Golden Pension scheme to help private-sector foreign employees invest their end-of-service benefits.

-The pension plan is expected to help employees in the UAE bridge their retirement savings gap as well as support employers to fund their end-of-service financial commitments.
+The pension plan is intended to help employees in the UAE bridge their retirement savings gap as well as support employers to fund their end-of-service financial commitments.

 In recent years, the UAE – the Arab world’s second-largest economy – has undertaken several economic, legal and social reforms to strengthen its business environment, increase foreign direct investment, attract skilled workers and provide incentives to companies to set up or expand their operations.

 These initiatives are also helping to galvanise the current end-of-service gratuity scheme, which employed residents are entitled to after working with a company for at least 12 months.

 The National explains what the Golden Pension scheme means for employees and employers in the UAE.

 How does the Golden Pension scheme work?

 Companies can register for the National Bonds' Golden Pension scheme by either investing their employees’ end-of-service benefits accumulated over the years as a lump sum or invest a portion of it.

 Employees have the flexibility to also contribute to the pension scheme from as little as Dh100 ($27.22) a month.